What is the National Forum?

 Choral Settings Using the New Standard English Translation available through the National Forum

 KEVIN LAWRENCE: A four-part setting of the Divine Liturgy of St. John Chrysostom that serves as a companion to the new Greek Orthodox Hymnal being distributed by the Department of Religious Education.
 This is the only work that uses the same melodies as the Hymnal, in Greek and English, so it is suitable for parishes that wish to have their choirs and congregations use the same melodies.
 The work also includes two settings of the Doxology, all festal substitutions for the second Antiphon (Soson Imas), the eight Resurrectional Apolytikia, four settings of the Trisaghion as well as its festal substitutions, six settings of the Cherubic Hymn, three settings of the Anaphora, psalms for use during Communion, Memorial Service hymns, and the Hierarchical service.
-Available spiral-bound for $28 or three-hole punched binder-ready for $25, plus shipping and handling.
-Please specify when ordering.
+Three-hole punched and binder-ready copies may be ordered for $25 each plus shipping and handling.

 NICHOLAS ROUBANIS: Selections from the 5th edition of Roubanis’ arrangement of the Divine Liturgy, including all the basic hymns for both regular and hierarchical Divine Liturgies, have been re-typeset and adapted for the new official English translation.
 The book includes both the original Roubanis Greek melodies and his melodies adapted, as needed, to fit the English words.
 The cost is $15 per book plus shipping and handling.
 It is three-hole punched binder-ready.

-Both settings can be ordered through the Publications office of the National Forum by contacting Lucy Pappadakis, Publications Chairman at lucy_38@hotmail.com
+All three settings can be ordered through the Publications office of the National Forum by contacting Lucy Pappadakes, Publications Chairman at lucy_38@hotmail.com

 Useful Downloads